From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore

-In summary, the \system platform is equipped with the capability and flexibility of incubating diverse, multifunction applications with varied focuses and concerns.
+Equipped with these functionalities, the \system platform is capable and flexible of incubating diverse, multifunction applications with varied focuses and concerns.
+We introduce several representative application scenarios in the next subsection.}

-\section{Application Scenarios}
+\subsection{\ind{Application Scenarios}}

-In face of the growing prevalence of the diabetes epidemic and its resultant enormous burden on patients and economics, the Singapore Ministry of Health launched a campaign to combat diabetes in April 2016.
-The goal of this campaign is to facilitate a shared whole-of-nation effort to reduce the diabetes burden in Singapore~\cite{bee2022singapore, ow2021war}.
-Afterward, diabetes as well as hypertension, and hyperlipidemia are all considered in urgent need of attention in Singapore~\cite{AI_in_Health_for_3H}.
+The Singapore MOH launched a campaign to combat diabetes in April 2016, with the aim of facilitating a shared whole-of-nation endeavor to reduce the diabetes burden in Singapore~\cite{bee2022singapore, ow2021war}.
+Afterward, diabetes, hypertension, and hyperlipidemia are collectively considered 3H problems, which are in urgent need of management in Singapore~\cite{AI_in_Health_for_3H}.

-Motivated by this, we explore and investigate food image analysis aided by dietary nutrition, as an infrastructure to assist in stopping or slowing the progression and complication development in these prevalent diseases.
-Developed up till now, our food recognition-based diet tracking and management platform \system has supported a broad range of healthcare-oriented application scenarios in Singapore as a service.
-In this section, we present four representative ongoing scenarios, spanning three different levels from clinical medicine to healthcare, and further to public use.
+Motivated by this, we explore and investigate food image analysis aided by dietary nutrient intake, as an infrastructure to assist in stopping or slowing the progression and complication development in these prevalent diseases.
+Developed up till now, our established platform \system has supported a broad range of healthcare-oriented application scenarios in Singapore as a service.
+In this subsection, we present four representative ongoing scenarios, spanning three different levels from clinical medicine to healthcare, and further to public use.

-\textbf{3H prevention.} 3H refers to (i) hyperglycemia (diabetes), (ii) hypertension (high blood pressure), and (iii) hyperlipidemia (high cholesterol)~\cite{AI_in_Health_for_3H}.
+\textbf{3H prevention.} As introduced, 3H refers to (i) hyperglycemia (diabetes), (ii) hypertension (high blood pressure), and (iii) hyperlipidemia (high cholesterol)~\cite{AI_in_Health_for_3H}.
 If a person develops these 3H problems without proper management, his/her lifetime risk of heart disease, stroke, kidney failure, etc could be increased greatly, leading to long-term medical attention and financial burden, and diminished quality of life.
 A practical strategy for combating 3H problems lies in advocating healthier lifestyles, e.g., to exercise more, to eat healthier food, so that we can manage or even prevent 3H.